neuralinfo/Assignments/Assignment4.md

 | 8/14     | 01   |   5432   |
 | 8/14     | 02    |  3279  |

- 3. Write a map-reduce program to compute the top 20 URLs tweeted by the users
+ 3  -Write a map-reduce program to compute the top 20 URLs tweeted by the users

- 4. Write a map-reduce program that for each word in the tweets' text,  computes the occurrences of other words appear in every tweet that it appeared.
+ 4  -Write a map-reduce program that for each word in the tweets' text,  computes the occurrences of other words appear in every tweet that it appeared.
 For example, assume that we have the following text as a tweet text.

 > I have seen Brazil match today.
 I am so happy that they won :)